Art and Architecture

 The Chapel Study sits adjacent to the Marjorie Powell Allen Chapel.
 It was designed by Walter Jennings of Maurice Jennings Architects to compliment the existing chapel space.

-Opened in February 1997, this 18,000-square-foot building is built of redwood, limestone and glass and includes a 30-foot-tall conservatory.
-The building and all its furnishings including the benches were designed by Jones and Jennings.
+Opened in February 1997, this 18,000-square-foot building is built of redwood, limestone, and glass and includes a 30-foot-tall conservatory.
+The building and all its furnishings (which rotate seasonally) were designed by Jones and Jennings.

 Designed by Maurice Jennings and built by Powell Gardens’ facilities staff, this building opened in May 2002.
-Its 25-foot-long gates weigh 7,500 pounds each but are counterbalanced so well they can be lifted with one hand.
+Its 25-foot-long gates weigh 7,500 pounds each.

 Dedicated in 1995, this redwood multi-tiered trellis sits at the centrifugal point of Powell Gardens.
 It lines up perfectly with the middle of the Visitor Center and is a great place to enjoy a sweeping view of the Gardens and surrounding countryside.
 This space was designed by Maurice Jennings Architects.

-Designed by Maurice Jennings Architects, this contemporary open-sided barn is made from cedar with a natural stain for preservation.
-The attached 45-foot silo is patterned after traditional Missouri barn silos and provides an observation deck for viewing the Quilt Gardens below.
+Designed by Maurice Jennings Architects, this contemporary, open-sided barn is made from cedar with a natural stain for preservation.
+The attached 45-foot silo is patterned after traditional Missouri barn silos and provides an observation deck for viewing the Villandry Garden below.
 It opened in 2009.